hopchouinard/Claraforge/philosophies/PHIL-Show-Dont-Just-Tell.md

 **Bottom line:**
 Don’t just tell your agent what you want—*show* it.
 Provide the gold standard, let it analyze and extract what makes your best work shine, and then demand nothing less from every future collaboration.

 Your masterpiece isn’t just a trophy.
-In the Claraverse, it’s the starting line.
+In the Claraforge, it’s the starting line.

 ---